miguelrgranda/lensquest/README.md

 ### Prerequisites
 The module requires an installation of [HEALPix C++](http://healpix.sourceforge.net/) (version 3.70).
 Furthermore, the python modules `numpy`, `cython` and `healpy` should be installed.

-Use pip version 22.0.4.
+I used pip version 22.0.4.
 When upgrading pip and recompiled the package, some errors appeared.

 ### Compilation
 The module can be easily installed with pip by executing